mujahed18/Computer-Graphics-and-Product-Modelling/README.md

 ## Original title:
 Improving machining efficiency by identifying and eliminating non-machinable region with the help of K-means clustering
 ## Other similar titles:
-Improving machining efficiency by identifying and eliminating non-machinable region using K-means clustering
+Improving machining efficiency by identifying and eliminating non-machinable regions using K-means clustering